 Activists have been speaking up against Spain’s new hi-tech slaughterhouse that plans to kill around 30,000 pigs a day.

-€15,000,000 of Spanish taxes have been invested in the new facility, which has an area of 65,000 square meters, built on land of 14 hectares, with its own reservoir and treatment plant.
+€15,000,000 from Spanish taxes have been invested in the new facility, which covers an area of 65,000 square meters, is built on 14 hectares, and has its own reservoir and treatment plant.
 The new facility aims to employ 1,600 workers and has the capacity to slaughter seven million pigs a year, making it the largest slaughterhouse in Europe – a record previously held by a slaughterhouse in Denmark.

-However, the slaughterhouse has also received criticism as the person in charge of the project is said to be part of the Italian Mafia and is currently in prison in Hungary for money laundering, tax fraud and labour irregularities.
+The project has also come under unexpected fire, as the person in charge of the project is said to be part of the Italian Mafia and is currently in prison in Hungary for money laundering, tax fraud and labour irregularities.

-Over the last few months, whilst construction was taking place, activists from across Spain and Europe have been hosting protests and events outside the slaughterhouse and in local towns to raise awareness of the horrors behind the animal agriculture industry, to educate the public on the environmental disaster that could be caused by such a large facility of this kind, and to draw attention to the mental and physical health problems suffered by slaughterhouse workers.
+Over the last few months, whilst construction took place, activists from across Spain and beyond have been hosting protests and events outside the slaughterhouse and in local towns to raise awareness of the horrors behind the animal agriculture industry, to educate the public on the environmental disaster that could be caused by such a large facility of this kind, and to draw attention to the mental and physical health problems suffered by slaughterhouse workers.

 One activist explained:

 From no point of view can we justify something that not only threatens the right to life of sentient beings capable of feeling, but also endangers our personal health, that of our communities and that of our nature.

 Activism in the area has included flyering, round table discussions, ‘Cubes of Truth’, and vegan food tasting.

 Although some local people have welcomed the activists and taken note of their messages, activists have also been threatened by people involved in the construction and business of the new slaughterhouse.